jsr6720/goodreads-csv-to-md/posts/2017-12-07-half-the-sky.md

 ## My Review 5/5

+### Date Read
+2017/12/07

+### Date Added
+2017/11/22

-Hard book to finish.
+My Thoughts: Hard book to finish.
 So many stories that are tragic.
 Even the happy endings are less than stellar.

 ---